Campaign

 Top contributors

-- Campaign Campaign record describes rapid exploitation of exposed systems, post-compromise tooling, and fast ransomware follow-on across multiple sectors and countries. base
+- Campaign Campaign record describes rapid exploitation of exposed systems, post-compromise tooling, and fast ransomware follow-on across multiple sectors and countries. main

 Case score 56